umaar/learn-browser-testing/3-auditing/1-lighthouse/README.md

 __The end goal__: At the end of this, you'll be able to run standard Lighthouse audits, but also __custom audits created by you__.

 You can run performance checks, accessibility checks, security checks, on each pull request to your GitHub repo.

+### Which website should you test?

+_Some_ of the commands can be run within this folder (`3-auditing/1-lighthouse`) - there's a small `express` web server which has some random HTML and images, and is currently what Lighthouse is auditing.

+It would be helpful to audit __your own website__.
+Consider these options:

+- Use your own website, whether it's dynamic or a set of static pages.
+Ideally, you want to be able to add lots of large images to your page, and then immediately see how the Lighthouse scores are affected.
+Pay attention to the `--collect.startServerCommand` flag throughout these instructions.
+- If you don't have your own website to test, you can just use a boilerplate, e.g. here's [express + nunjucks](https://github.com/iamstuartwilson/express-nunjucks-boilerplate), but using any sort of boilerplate is fine, ideally something simple which can be started via `npm start`.
+- If you do not have your own website, and you don't wan't to copy from a boilerplate, you could in theory test a publicly facing URL.
+Just pay attention to the `--collect.url` flag you'll see throughout these instructions.

+For now, you can run commands in this `3-auditing/1-lighthouse` folder, it will become clear when you need to add in your own repo.

 ---